concinim/wh-acd/clinical_insights_overview.md

 # Clinical Insights Overview
 {: #clinical_insights_overview}

-The {{site.data.keyword.wh-acd_short}} provides an out of the box capability to extract contextual information about key concept types in clinical notes about a patient.
+The {{site.data.keyword.wh-acd_short}} provides an out-of-the-box capability to extract contextual information about key concept types in clinical notes about a patient.
 The clinical insights function is composed of two core capabilities:

 1. A set of models that provide contextual features for key clinical types (medication, diagnosis, and procedure).
-2. An out of the box cartridge uses those features to answer a simple question - does this entity apply to the patient?
+2. An out of the box cartridge that uses those features to answer a simple question - does this entity apply to the patient?

 <h4>Models</h4>

-Each of the models provides specific contextual information that is relevant to the given annotation type.
-The models can operate on existing annotations and add additional type specific contextual features.
-The annotations the models operate on can either come from annotators that ship with {{site.data.keyword.wh-acd_short}} or with custom annotations you create using the {{site.data.keyword.wh-acd_short}} Configuration Editor.
+Each of the models provides contextual features relevant to the annotation types that the model processes.
+The models add features to annotations that either come from out-of-the-box {{site.data.keyword.wh-acd_short}} annotators or from custom annotations you create using the {{site.data.keyword.wh-acd_short}} Configuration Editor.
 There are currently models for the following:

 1. [Medication](wh-acd?topic=wh-acd-clinical_insights_medication#clinical_insights_medication)
 2. [Diagnosis](wh-acd?topic=wh-acd-clinical_insights_diagnosis#clinical_insights_diagnosis)